ltrujello/ltrujello.github.io/content/cs/arch_install/arch_install.md

 To achieve this desired partitioning, I needed to perform disk partitioning in a certain order, and you will too.
 This is because you probably want your home directory (or root directory, if you're doing just one root partition) to take up the largest amount of space possible around your swap file and EFI system.
 For my specific partitioning, I performed the following steps.

-1. I deleted the pre-existing partitions that I didn't want using the `d` command.
-These were some useless partitions created by Microsoft Windows (useless to me because I hate Windows, perhaps useful to you).
+First, I deleted the pre-existing partitions that I didn't want using the `d` command.
+These were some useless partitions created by Microsoft Windows (useless to me because I hate Windows, probably useful to you if you want to dual boot).

+## Partition for `/`
-2. Since I chose to separate my root and home into different partitions, I first created the partition where my root file system would reside, since it only needs about 30GB.
+Since I chose to separate my root and home into different partitions, I first created the partition where my root file system would reside, since it only needs about 30GB.
 I did this with the `n` command.

 * For `Partition Number`, I entered 2, becaue `/dev/nvme0n1`, my EFI system, was already taken.

 * For `First Sector`, I simply hit enter for the default value.

 * For `Second Sector`, I entered `+60GB` to give my root file system 60GB.

-This created the partition, but I wanted to the partition type to be `Linux root (x86-64)` and not `Linux filesystem`.
+* This created the partition, but I wanted to the partition type to be `Linux root (x86-64)` and not `Linux filesystem`.
 To do this, I used the `t` command, and examined the list of partition types.

+## Parition for the swap
-3. Next I created a swap partition again with `n` command.
+Next I created a swap partition again with `n` command.

 * For `Partition number` I did `4`.

 * For `First sector` I again hit enter.

 * For `Second sector` I entered `+48GB`.

 * Then I used the `t` command to change this partition type to `swap`.

+## Partition for `/home`
-4. Lastly, I created the partition for my home file system for last as I wanted it to take up as much space as possible around my other partitions.
+Lastly, I created the partition for my home file system for last as I wanted it to take up as much space as possible around my other partitions.

 * For `Partition number` I did `3`.

 * For `First sector` I hit enter.

 * For `Second sector` I also hit enter.
 The default is to take up the rest of the space.

 * I was then happy with the partition being of type `Linux filesystem`.
 It really doesn't matter in this case.

-5. I then hit the `w` command to write my partitions, and verified this is what I wanted with the `fdisk -l` command.
+Finally, I hit the `w` command to write my partitions, and verified this is what I wanted with the `fdisk -l` command.

 A list of resources:

 - [arch linux `fdisk` docs](https://wiki.archlinux.org/title/fdisk) for understanding what the command can do

 - [here's](https://www.howtogeek.com/106873/how-to-use-fdisk-to-manage-partitions-on-linux/) a basic guide on using `fdisk`.
 It is outdated, but it's helpful since it has screenshots.

 - [A list of common partition types](https://en.wikipedia.org/wiki/GUID_Partition_Table#Partition_type_GUIDs) from archlinux.org

 - [A good question](https://unix.stackexchange.com/questions/557470/what-are-the-differences-between-linux-filesystem-linux-server-data-linux-root) about difference between partition types

 # Format the Partitions